Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis has played 47 games this season that have gone over 226.5 combined points scored.
+- Memphis has played 56 games this season that finished with a point total above 221.5 points.

-- The average over/under for Memphis' matchups this season is 229.9, 3.4 more points than this game's point total.
+- Memphis has a 229.9-point average over/under in its contests this season, 8.4 more points than this game's total.

 - The Grizzlies have been underdogs in 19 games this season and have come away with the win three times (15.8%) in those contests.

-- This season, Memphis has won three of its 19 games, or 15.8%, when it is the underdog by at least -110 on the moneyline.
+- Memphis has not won as an underdog of +170 or more on the moneyline this season in six games with those odds or longer.

-- The moneyline set for this matchup implies Memphis has a 52.4% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies Memphis has a 37% chance of walking away with the win.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)